Have a meta-conversation

 To start a meta-conversation, you can say:

-Hey, I’ve been having a hard time bringing up a certain topic.
-It’s ___.
+Hey, I want to talk about something but I’m having a hard time knowing how to start.
 Can we talk about it sometime?

 Q: What makes talking about this topic hard for you?